hmrc/crypto/README.md

   It represents the encypted data as `Crypted`, which contains a single base64 encoded String.

-  To create, either call `CompositeSymmetricCrypto.aesGCM` with the secret keys, or instantiate `CryptoGCMWithKeysFromConfig` to look up the keys from config.
-  These both take previous keys for decryption to support key rotation.
+  To create, either call `SymmetricCryptoFactory.aesGcmCrypto` with the secret key, or `SymmetricCryptoFactory.aesGcmCryptoFromConfig` to look up the keys from config.  `SymmetricCryptoFactory.aesGcmCryptoFromConfig` additionally supports decrypting with any available previous keys, to support key rotation.

 - `AesGcmAdCrypto`